amencarini/README/README.md

 How do you prefer to receive recognition? (public or private)

-- I'm ok with both but please warn me privately before a public shout-out.
+- I'm ok with both but if possible please warn me privately before a public shout-out.

 What makes 1:1s the most valuable for you?